Spleen: Enlarged spleen

 Enlargement of the spleen is known as splenomegaly.
-It may be caused by sickle cell anemia, sarcoidosis, malaria, bacterial endocarditis, leukemia, polycythemia vera, pernicious anemia, Gaucher's disease, leishmaniasis, Hodgkin's disease, Banti's disease, hereditary spherocytosis, cysts, glandular fever (mononucleosis or 'Mono' caused by the Epstein–Barr virus, infection from cytomegalovirus), and tumours.
+It may be caused by sickle cell anemia, sarcoidosis, malaria, bacterial endocarditis, leukemia, polycythemia vera, pernicious anemia, Gaucher's disease, leishmaniasis, Hodgkin's disease, Banti's disease, hereditary spherocytosis, cysts, glandular fever (including mononucleosis or 'Mono' caused by the Epstein–Barr virus and infection from cytomegalovirus), and tumours.
 Primary tumors of the spleen include hemangiomas and hemangiosarcomas.
 Marked splenomegaly may result in the spleen occupying a large portion of the left side of the abdomen.

 The spleen is the largest collection of lymphoid tissue in the body.
 It is normally palpable in preterm infants, in 30% of normal, full-term neonates, and in 5% to 10% of infants and toddlers.
-A spleen easily palpable below the costal margin in any child over the age of 3–4 years should be considered abnormal until proven otherwise.
+A spleen easily palpable below the costal margin in any child over the age of three to four years should be considered abnormal until proven otherwise.

 Splenomegaly can result from antigenic stimulation (e.g., infection), obstruction of blood flow (e.g., portal vein obstruction), underlying functional abnormality (e.g., hemolytic anemia), or infiltration (e.g., leukemia or storage disease, such as Gaucher's disease).
 The most common cause of acute splenomegaly in children is viral infection, which is transient and usually moderate.
 Basic work-up for acute splenomegaly includes a complete blood count with differential, platelet count, and reticulocyte and atypical lymphocyte counts to exclude hemolytic anemia and leukemia.
 Assessment of IgM antibodies to viral capsid antigen (a rising titer) is indicated to confirm Epstein–Barr virus or cytomegalovirus.
 Other infections should be excluded if these tests are negative.

+Calculators have been developed for measurements of spleen size based on CT, US, and MRI findings.